What is an Administrative Tribunal?

 - Insufficient staff.

 Conclusion: The executive should take steps to uplift the tribunals for proper functioning and reduce the burden on the judiciary.
-Time has demanded that tribunals must get reformed for their efficient functioning.
+Time has demanded that tribunals be reformed for their efficient functioning.